 The circus of drug pricing and regulatory reform

-In January 2021, Senators Chuck Grassley (R-Iowa) and Ron Wyden (D-Oregon), leaders of the Senate Finance Committee, issued a 90-page report on the rising cost of insulin, placing blame on Pharmacy Benefit Managers (PBMs) – which act as brokers between drug manufacturers, insurance companies, and pharmacies – as well as insulin manufacturers for rapid price increases.
+In January 2021, Senators Chuck Grassley (R-Iowa) and Ron Wyden (D-Oregon), leaders of the Senate Finance Committee, issued a 90-page report on the rising cost of insulin, placing blame on pharmacy benefit managers (PBMs) —which act as brokers between drug manufacturers, insurance companies and pharmacies—s well as insulin manufacturers for rapid price increases.
 This tees up expected broad drug pricing reform, particularly aimed at PBMs and the large percentage of list prices they and health insurance companies receive in compensation for brokering drugs’ placements on health insurance formularies and in pharmacies, also known as rebates.

 This leaves rebate reform as the key place where shorter-term and far more impactful to out-of-pocket patient costs change can happen.
 The Insulin Price Reduction Act (IPRA), which was introduced as companion bills in July 2019 in both House and Senate but did not see much movement, may be reintroduced in the 117th Congress.
 The bill is aimed at preventing PBMs and health insurance plans from receiving rebates or discounts for insulins.
 It drops the list price of most types of insulin back to their 2006 list price, and requires that insulin not be subject to a health insurance deductible.
 This is another bill that is not ideal and is more of a bandaid solution than overarching reform, but it could create shorter term change in insulin prices (although primarily for insulins that were available prior to 2006).
 Changes are expected to be made before reintroduction of this bill.

 Overarching rebate reform would have to be tackled across Congress and is more likely to happen across all drug types than just for insulin, which is better for all Americans.
-However, there is likely to be a big focus on insulin and other glucose lowering drugs, given the national attention on insulin pricing and the high amount of Medicare funding (1 in 3 Medicare dollars) spent on diabetes.
-Rebates typically account for 30-50%, sometimes up to 70%, of the list price of insulin, which leaves the greatest burden on people with diabetes who do not have insurance or have a high deductible health plan for which they must pay the full list price until their deductible is met.
+However, there is likely to be a big focus on insulin and other blood glucose lowering drugs, given the national attention on insulin pricing and the high amount of Medicare funding (one in three Medicare dollars) spent on diabetes.
+Rebates typically account for 30-50 percent, sometimes up to 70 percent, of the list price of insulin, which leaves the greatest burden on people with diabetes who do not have insurance or have a high deductible health plan for which they must pay the full list price until their deductible is met.